 The world’s climate is changing, and it is largely due to the increased burning of carbon-based fossil fuels such as coal and oil*.
 Some grim futures have been forecast, so to achieve a happier outcome we need to reduce dramatically the amounts of these fuels that we burn.

-In order to prepare for, and deal with, the combined impacts of climate change and peak oil we need to make some big changes over a period of time – hence ‘Transition’.
-We need to change from fossil fuels to renewable energy sources.
+In order to prepare for, and deal with, the combined impacts of climate change and limitations to fossil fuel use, we need to make some big changes over a period of time – hence ‘Transition’.
+Primarily, we need to replace fossil fuels with renewable energy sources.
 We also need to strengthen the local economy and community to free it from dependence on a global economy with an uncertain outlook.

 Our vision is that Constantine will be a zero-carbon sustainable community.